 Why is the Massachusetts Department of Public Health tracking pediatric diabetes?

-What is the relationship between diabetes and environment factors?
+What is the relationship between diabetes and environmental factors?

 Type 1 diabetes is diagnosed more often in children and young adults whereas type 2 is more prevalent in adults but can occur in children.
 Type 1 is thought to be an autoimmune disease or triggered by a virus but a clear cause is unknown.
-Risk factors for type 1 include genetics and environmental insults.
-However, research suggests that in the case of identical twins, if one twin has type 1 diabetes, the other twin may get the disease at most only half the time.
-Environmental causes of type 1 diabetes may be related to diet such as the early introduction of certain foods (e.g., cow’s milk, dietary gluten, or vitamin D) or may be related to the perinatal period of development.
-Viral infections such as congenital rubella virus and human enteroviruses (e.g., coxsackie) which can infect the beta cells of the pancreas have been hypothesized.
+Possible risk factors for type 1 diabetes include genetics and environmental exposures.
+However, research suggests that in the case of identical twins, if one twin has type 1 diabetes, the other twin may get the disease only half the time at most.
+Environmental causes of type 1 diabetes may be related to diet such as the early or late introduction of certain foods (e.g., cow’s milk, dietary gluten, or vitamin D) and drinking water that contains nitrates, or may be related to the perinatal period of development.
+Viral infections such as congenital rubella virus and human enteroviruses (e.g., coxsackie) which can infect the beta cells of the pancreas have been hypothesized as possible causes.
 An increase in psychological stress has also been suggested as an environmental cause.
 Type 1 diabetes is usually controlled with insulin injections, diet, and exercise.
 People with type 1 diabetes need to take insulin for the rest of their life.